-Walk Free and the International Labour Organization (ILO) have estimated that there are 40 million victims of modern slavery in the world today.
-Of these, 25 million are thought to be in the Asia-Pacific region, and about the same number are working in conditions amounting to forced labour.
-Women and girls account for 71 per cent of modern slavery victims, while one in four victims of modern slavery are children.
+Walk Free and the International Labour Organization (ILO) have estimated that there are 49.6 million victims of modern slavery in the world today.
+Of these, 29.3 million are thought to be in the Asia-Pacific region, and 27.6 million people worldwide are working in conditions amounting to forced labour.
+Women and girls account for 54 per cent of modern slavery victims, while one in four victims of modern slavery are children.

 Modern slavery is an umbrella term that includes crimes such as human trafficking, forced labour, the worst forms of child labour, and debt bondage.
 The victims of these offences are disproportionately from vulnerable communities and people – migrant workers, rural and urban poor, Indigenous peoples and minorities, and women and children.

 Companies operating or investing in the Asia-Pacific region – including Australia – are particularly exposed to the risk of modern slavery because of the region’s prominent role in the global economy and its high levels of vulnerability for and prevalence of modern slavery.